Credibility: In journalism

 According to the Society of Professional Journalists' code of ethics, professional integrity is the cornerstone of a journalist's credibility.

 A journalist's number one obligation is to be honest.

 According to Gallup polls, Americans' confidence in the mass media has been consistently declining each year since 2007.

 In 2013, a survey conducted by the Pew Research Center for the People & the Press found that credibility ratings for major news organizations are at or near their all-time lows.

 "As audiences lose confidence in traditional news outlets, many see great promise in the Internet as a response to this crisis in journalism."

-The widespread use of the internet has helped motivate journalists to become more credible.
-The reason for this is because the competition of providing news increased when consumers had the chance and ability to choose the media that they consume through online sources.
-The internet has provided a chance for anyone to report news.
-In order to increase credibility, and therefore increase readers of their articles, journalists should be objective, accurate, trustworthy, and reliable.

 Three aspects of credibility: clarity (how easily the article can be understood), accuracy (how well documented the information is), and trustworthiness (how believable the information is).